enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   conventions.
 To see all options available with the init script, Run: ``$XP_INSTALL/toolbox/toolbox.sh help init-app``

-The init-app script will create a standard project structure for your app and configure Gradle build scripts.
+The init-app script will create a standard project structure for your app and configure `Gradle build scripts <../developer/modules/basics/building.html>`_.
 Investigate the build.gradle file located in your project's root for more details.

-MISSING LINK to build.gradle doc

 Build and Deploy